django-cms/djangocms-text-ckeditor/README.rst

 .. warning::

-    This package will be deprecated on March 31, 2025 and not receive any updates thereafter.
+    This package is deprecated and does not receive any updates.
     See the `deprecation announcement <https://www.django-cms.org/en/blog/2024/12/13/deprecation-announcement-djangocms-text-ckeditor-to-be-replaced-by-djangocms-text-in-q1-2025/>`_.
     Use `djangocms CMS Text <https://github.com/django-cms/djangocms-text>`_ as an alternative.